Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3302 - PHP/🟦2 # Forms/🟩1 @ Get & Post.md

 ```
 This variable is equivalent to the name of the current script and the action indicates that the script is reloading itself.

+_(For some reason for me i dont have access to it, so just use the same php file name as the action)_

 # `GET` VS `POST` (post wins)
 - `GET`:
 	- Cons: adds the name & values of the forum in the URL